clear-crab/clear-crab/README.md

 [winget]: https://github.com/microsoft/winget-cli

 There are two prominent ABIs in use on Windows: the native (MSVC) ABI used by Visual Studio and the GNU ABI used by the GCC toolchain.
-Which version of Rust you need depends largely on what C/C++ libraries you want to interoperate with.
+Which version of Clear Crab you need depends largely on what C/C++ libraries you want to interoperate with.
-Use the MSVC build of Rust to interop with software produced by Visual Studio and the GNU build to interop with GNU software built using the MinGW/MSYS2 toolchain.
+Use the MSVC build of Clear Crab to interop with software produced by Visual Studio and the GNU build to interop with GNU software built using the MinGW/MSYS2 toolchain.

 #### MinGW

-[MSYS2][msys2] can be used to easily build Rust on Windows:
+[MSYS2][msys2] can be used to easily build Clear Crab on Windows:

 [msys2]: https://www.msys2.org/